 SuperCharged Quinoa Pancakes

-This recipe is from my friend Megan Kelly.
+This quinoa pancakes recipe is from my friend Megan Kelly.
 She has an incredible blog and is a Licensed Estheticain specializing in holistic nutrition, woman’s hormones, and spiritual health.
+Try out these beautiful quinoa pancakes.

 Quinoa Pancakes Ingredients: